9 Must-Dos in Savannah’s Charming Historic District

 3. Relax at a local coffeehouse

 For a small city, Savannah is home to a pretty amazing local coffee scene.
 Ditch the Starbucks and enjoy a cup of joe and pastry at a great independent coffee shop.
 It’s always great to support local businesses.
-Here are a few of the best contenders:
+Here are a few of my favorites:

 4. Take a walk along the riverfront

-Yes, the views stunning, especially around sunset, but there’s lots to see and do along Savannah’s bustling entertainment district.
+Yes, the views are stunning, especially around sunset, but there’s lots to see and do along Savannah’s bustling entertainment district.
 Cobblestone streets and historic buildings add a beautiful backdrop for a romantic walk.
-With numerous historical monuments, bars, restaurants, live entertainment, gift shops, it’s no wonder the riverfront is the city’s top night time tourist destination.
+With numerous historical monuments, bars, restaurants, live entertainment, gift shops, it’s no surprise most tourists flock here each night.
+A bit too busy and noisy for my taste, but I did enjoy exploring during the day.

 Can’t miss sites: